peppelinux/django-oidc-agidlogin/README.md

  - Mirko Cappuccia, for having motivated the birth of this project
  - Michele D'Amico, for the support and willingness to welcome opinions, ideas and contributions
- - Francesco Filicetti, for the excellent uniTicket which is the platform thanks to which all this began
+ - Francesco Filicetti, for the excellent [uniTicket](https://github.com/UniversitaDellaCalabria/uniTicket) which is the platform thanks to which all this began
- - Roland Hedberg, for being the author of jwtconnect.io, for being open, available and intellectually active
+ - Roland Hedberg, for being the author of jwtconnect.io, for being open, available and intellectually active towards the community and any developer who approaches